phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

    - "PDF Signatures" (pdf_*).
 Checked against the contents of every non-whitelisted PDF file targeted for scanning.
    - "Portable Executable Sectional Signatures" (pe_*).
-Checked against the MD5 hash of each PE section and the filesize of every non-whitelisted file targeted for scanning and matched to the PE format.
+Checked against the MD5 hash and the size of each PE section of every non-whitelisted file targeted for scanning and matched to the PE format.
    - "SWF Signatures" (swf_*).
 Checked against the contents of every non-whitelisted Shockwave file targeted for scanning.